Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Philanthropy at Mayo ClinicYour support accelerates powerful innovations in patient care, research and education.
 Give today.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Subscribe to Housecall

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

 More rarely, rheumatoid arthritis can cause inflammation in the white part (sclera) of your eyes, which can result in redness and pain.
-The cornea, the clear membrane that covers the front of your eye, may also become inflamed.

 If you have rheumatoid arthritis and experience eye pain, vision changes or other eye problems, consult an ophthalmologist for an evaluation.
 Early treatment can help prevent vision-threatening complications.